-The BAS in ECE includes two student teaching options:
+The BAS in ECE includes two capstone experience options:

-- Birth to PreK option: for those wanting to specialize in the birth to five age group and does not lead to teacher certification. - K-3rd grade option: for those seeking early childhood teacher certification.
+- Birth to PreK option: for those wanting to specialize in infants and toddlers or preschool ages (does not lead to teacher certification). - PreK-3rd grade option: for those seeking early childhood teacher certification.